tilda/glimpse-rpc/DEVNOTES.md

 # Developer Notes
 This file is notes that the developer has made while developing the plugin.
-This may be useful, especially on windows.
+This may be useful, especially on Windows.

-# gimptool doesn't work in powershell
+# gimptool doesn't work in PowerShell
 This is due to the arguments that gimptool takes.
 Here's what happens if you try:

 ```powershell